CtrlK

 Specificity

-Lists multiple specific concrete actions and concepts: goroutines, channels, select, locks, sync primitives, errgroup, singleflight, worker pools, fan-out/fan-in pipelines, goroutine leaks, race conditions, channel ownership issues, choosing between channels and mutexes.
+Lists multiple specific concrete actions and concepts: goroutines, channels, select, locks, sync primitives, errgroup, singleflight, worker pools, fan-out/fan-in pipelines, goroutine leaks, race conditions, channel ownership issues, and choosing between channels and mutexes.

 3 / 3